naman2304/notes/effective-java-3rd.md

 }
 ```

-Second Way: JavaBean Pattern (unsafe, but readable)
+Second Way: **JavaBean Pattern** (unsafe, but readable)
  - Provide setter for all
  - But here, object is in inconsistent state during the various statements when client is trying to setup the object correctly.
+No atomocity while creation of object -- thread unsafe.
- - Also, it precludes the possibility of making a class immutable, client has to ensure thread safety.
+ - Also, it precludes the possibility of making a class immutable.

 Example :
 ```java